Doxuno

 TERM

 This lease shall commence on March 1, 2026 and shall terminate on February 28, 2027 (the "Lease Term").
-Upon expiration, this Agreement shall automatically convert to a month-to-month tenancy under the same terms unless either party provides at least thirty (30) days' written notice of intent to terminate.
+Upon expiration, this Agreement shall automatically convert to a month-to-month tenancy under the same terms unless either party provides at least 30 days' (< 1 year tenancy), 60 days' (≥ 1 year tenancy) written notice of intent to terminate as required by the law of the State of California.
+Tenant shall take possession on February 28, 2026, on which date a joint move-in inspection shall be conducted and a written inspection sheet shall be appended to this Agreement as Exhibit A.

 4.